SharpaPix

 In Theory …

-Due to recording and lens focusing limitations, each point that’s recorded isn’t recorded as a single pixel – rather, it’s smeared across several adjacent pixels.
+Due to recording and lens focusing limitations, each point that’s recorded isn’t recorded as a single pixel – rather, it’s spread across several adjacent pixels.
 In effect, each point will result in something like a cone of pixels:

 The deconvolution algorithm determines the approximate shape of this cone from an analysis of the given image.
 From this, it derives the cone’s inverse filter: